 David Coles – Curator of Chromatopia

+The most comfortable in the world britax seat protectors.
+Hurry up to buy!
 Chromatopia is the creation of David Coles, Founder & Masterpaintmaker of Langridge Artist Colours, one of the world’s most respected makers of artists’ oil paints.
 He has been involved in the world of colour his whole life.
 The exhibition is the culmination of a life’s work in this field.

+Only here you are always welcome, together with book of ra deluxe polska you have no equal!
 Growing up in the UK, he first entered the art materials trade working from the age of 15 in the family’s art shop.
 After studying painting at Bristol Art College, he moved to London, where his real apprenticeship began, working for one of the oldest and most venerated art materials manufacturers in the world.

 At 28 he left London and emigrated to Australia to start his own oil paint company, manufacturing some of the worlds’ finest grade materials.
 Initially supplying artists and friends within the Melbourne art world it quickly grew to become a national and now internationally renowned oil paint brand.
 His story is a labyrinth of serendipity, the world of colour he was born into, chance meetings, wrong turns and tenacious pursuit of the alchemical creation of dirt into colour.